Troy vs. UL Monroe NCAA Football Odds, Plays and Insights | September 25, 2021

-The UL Monroe Warhawks (1-1, 0-0 Sun Belt) are 24-point underdogs in a home Sun Belt matchup with the Troy Trojans (2-1, 0-0 Sun Belt) on Saturday, September 25, 2021 at JPS Field at Malone Stadium.
-The over/under is 50 for the outing.
+Sun Belt opponents meet when the Troy Trojans (2-1, 0-0 Sun Belt) visit the UL Monroe Warhawks (1-1, 0-0 Sun Belt) on Saturday, September 25, 2021 at JPS Field at Malone Stadium.
+Troy is favored by 24 points.
+The game has a point total set at 50.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.